marshrp88/AlphaFrame/apps/web/docs/PHOENIX_EXECUTION_PLAN.md

 - ✅ **NEW: Phase 3 First-Run Experience complete** - OnboardingPage integrated with persistent state management, DashboardPage shows success banner and first rule creation for "Aha!" moment.
 - ✅ **NEW: Persistent onboarding state** implemented in localStorage with user-specific tracking.
 - ✅ **NEW: "Aha!" moment achieved** - New users see immediate value with success banner and first rule creation guidance.
+- ✅ **NEW: Phase 4 Empty State Design complete** - DashboardPage and RulesPage now have comprehensive empty states with illustrations, clear calls-to-action, and helpful tips.
+- ✅ **NEW: Empty state tracking** implemented for rules and dashboard data with localStorage persistence.
+- ✅ **NEW: Professional empty state illustrations** with gradient backgrounds and consistent design system usage.
 - ⏳ User testing recommended to confirm all edge cases.

 **Next Up:**
-- Phase 4: Empty State Design System Pass
 - Phase 5: Visual Polish Layer Injection

 **Summary:**
 > The Phoenix Initiative is on track.
-Phases 1-3 are now complete.
-The app provides a complete first-time user experience with onboarding, persistent state, and immediate value demonstration.
-Ready for empty state design and visual polish in Phase 4.
+Phases 1-4 are now complete.
+The app provides a complete user experience with onboarding, persistent state, immediate value demonstration, and professional empty states.
+Ready for final visual polish in Phase 5.

 ---